devjanaprime/minneBar12_Developing_a_non-violent_videogame_for_Today-s_World/readme.md

 MinneBar12 3/25/2017

-Section 1
+Intro
 ---------
-Intro 1-2 min
+- Who are we
+- What is Newt One?
-Level Play 4-5 min
+- Level Play 4-5 min

 Segments (5:30 each, max)
 ====================